SaulTapia/NewsScraper/README.md

 # NewsScraper
 Scraper for news sites made in spanish.

-Run the pipeline file, it'll scrape the websites and save it in .db format in the databases folder.
+When pipeline.py is run, it saves a .db file for each website in the Databases folder.

 ## Currently supports: